t0r5tn3/nagios_monitor/README.md

     $ gem install nagios_monitor

-Add the nagios configuration to your #{Rails.root}/config/nagios.yaml (see config/nagios.yaml.example) and update host and port according to your local setup.
+Add the nagios configuration to your #{Rails.root}/config/nagios.yml (see config/nagios.yml.example) and update 'host' and 'port' according to your local nagios setup. 'hostname' and 'service_name' in additions have to be configured in the configuration of the nagios server (services.cfg), for details view the nagios/nsca documentation. 'hostname' should represent the machine your service is running on, and 'service_name' should identify the the observed application.

 ## Usage

-TODO: Write usage instructions here

-naja, das kommt wohl später ;-)
+To check the status of the service just run the rake task from the command line

+    $ rake nagios_monitor:send_health_status

+or as cronjob including the propper rails environment

+    RAILS_ENV=production bundle exec rake nagios_monitor:send_health_status

 ## Contributing